HorizenOfficial/horizen-academy-v2/docs/51 Attack.md

+﻿---
+sidebar_label: 51% Attacks
+title: What is a 51% Attack?
+slug: /51-attacks/
+description: 51% attacks are seen as a greater threat for newer blockchain networks that are still small in size and are therefore vulnerable to being taken over.
+---

+# What is a 51% Attack?

-﻿A **51% attack** is an attempt by a bad actor to control over 50% of a _proof of work_ blockchains hash rate (computer power) or to acquire over 50% of staked tokens on a _proof of stake blockchain_.
+A **51% attack** is an attempt by a bad actor to control over 50% of a _proof of work_ blockchains hash rate (computer power) or to acquire over 50% of staked tokens on a _proof of stake blockchain_.

 Controlling 51% of a network allows an attacker to potentially reverse a transaction or commit a double spend, which would allow them to spend the same coins in their wallet multiple times.